pennmem/ptsa/README.rst

 .. code-block:: shell-session

-   conda install -y numpy scipy xarray pywavelets swig
+   conda install -y numpy scipy xarray swig

 You can also optionally install FFTW.
 If it is not found, PTSA ships with a copy of it and will automatically compile it.
 To install FFTW with conda on Linux or